roopam-joshi-au26/Devops-Installation/Readme.md

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-5.png)

-Now under Network Settings, Choose the default VPC with Auto-assign public IP in enable mode.
+Now under **Network Settings**, Choose the default VPC with Auto-assign public IP in enable mode.
 We will select an existing security group that we have been using in our DevOps projects.

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-6.png)

-Rest of the settings we will keep them at default and go ahead and click on Launch Instance
+Rest of the settings we will keep them at default and go ahead and click on **Launch Instance**

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-7.png)

-On the next screen you can see a success message after the successful creation of the EC2 instance, click on Connect to instance button:
+On the next screen you can see a success message after the successful creation of the EC2 instance, click on **Connect to instance** button:

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-8.png)